Skip to content

 console.warn("Arcjet error", decision.reason.message);

-// You could also fail closed here for very sensitive routes
+// You could also fail closed here if the request is missing a User-Agent

 //return error(503, { message: "Service unavailable" });